 Category II CMEs available for MDs & PAs licensed in WA

-NCCAOM PDA points pending approval for LAc’s
+NCCAOM PDA points approved for LAc’s

 ADA CPEUs pending approval for RDs